 This is probably the connection you’re most familiar with.
 Power adapters generally look the same, no matter what device you buy.

-This port is usually labeled ‘DC in’ (or something similar).
+This port is usually labeled ‘DC in’ (or similar).

 Here you can see a universal adapter and the three different power connectors.
-Simply snap in the adapter that fits your local area and discard the others.
+Snap in the adapter that fits your local area and discard the others.

 Step 3: Plug in the Power.